 - Pennsylvania, New Jersey, and Maryland also have non-profit or not-for-profit insurers that can help low-income residents.

-- For those living in other states, the best options are low-cost insurers and discounts.
+- The best options for those living in other states are low-cost insurers and discounts.

 What is low-income car insurance?

 Low-income car insurance is exactly what it sounds like, low-cost insurance for low-income individuals or families.